craze/TMI4mIRC/README.md

 ### v1.2

-* Downloads and display channel logo in the corner
+* Downloads and displays channel logo in the corner

 ### v1.1